Matthew Bonnan: Once Upon Deep Time

 In 2021, Bonnan conceived of, composed, performed, recorded, and produced demos of the 12 songs that would become his music/art outreach project, Once Upon Deep Time.
-Once Upon Deep Time is a pop/rock song cycle about the evolution of hearing and our connection to the tree of life.
+Once Upon Deep Time is a pop/rock song cycle about the evolution of hearing in vertebrates.
 According to Bonnan on the Once Upon Deep Time website, "I created these songs to inspire wonder about our shared natural history and to convey the passion that drives me as a scientist.
 These 12 original songs tell a story, based on what we know from fossils and the living world around us, about how we came to perceive sound and how sound connects us to a living past."

+Awards

+Bonnan received the 1999 Alfred S. Romer Prize from the Society of Vertebrate Palentology.
+He received the 2016 Distinguished Alumni Award from DuPage College.